mohdirfan-code/Email-Attachment-Downloader-Bot-using-UiPath/README.md

 This UiPath RPA bot automates the process of checking unread emails in a Gmail inbox, downloading attachments, and saving them locally.
 It's ideal for automating routine document collection tasks.

-> ✅ Note: This project was created with the help of an existing template and video tutorial, and customized to suit my learning goals and requirements.

 ---

 ## 🚀 Features